Gresham24/Invoice-Creator-App/README.md

 -   `main.jsx`: Entry point for the React application.
 -   `InvoiceApp.jsx`: Main application component.
 -   `Form.jsx`: Component for capturing invoice data.
--   `FormData.jsx`: Utility functions for managing form data.
+-   `formData.js`: Utility functions for managing form data.
 -   `FormPreview.jsx`: Component for displaying and printing the invoice.
 -   `PDFDocument.jsx`: Component for generating the PDF document of the invoice.
 -   `package.json`: Contains project metadata, dependencies, and scripts.